tursodatabase/turso-docs/reference/local-development.md

 ```

 It provides a URL that you can use to connect the Turso CLI shell and client
 code.
-Learn more about `turso dev` in the [embedded sqld documentation].
+Learn more about `turso dev` in the [Turso CLI documentation].

-## Build and run sqld separately
+## Build and run libSQL server separately

-You can build and run an instance of sqld on your local machine.
-There are
+You can build and run an instance of libSQL server on your local machine.
+There
-multiple ways to do this, and they are covered in the [documentation to build
+are multiple ways to do this, and they are covered in the [documentation to
-and run sqld].
+build and run libSQL server].

-## Using a local sqld instead of Turso
+## Using a local libSQL server instead of Turso

-Once you have a local sqld running, you can use an `http` or `ws` URL in place
+Once you have a local libSQL server running, you can use an `http` or `ws` URL
-of your libsql URL to connect to it.
-For example, sqld runs by default on port
+in place of your libsql URL to connect to it.
+For example, libSQL server runs by
-8080, so the URL for that is `ws://127.0.0.1:8080`.
-This URL replaces the
+default on port 8080, so the URL for that is `ws://127.0.0.1:8080`.
+This URL
-[libsql URL] you get from the Turso CLI for the purpose of local development.
+replaces the [libsql URL] you get from the Turso CLI for the purpose of local
+development.

-sqld uses a dedicated directory to manage a [SQLite database
+libSQL server uses a dedicated directory to manage a [SQLite database
 file](#about-sqlite-database-files) along with other metadata.
 By default, the
-file lives in the relative path `data.sqld/data` where sqld was started.
+file lives in the relative path `data.sqld/data` where the server was started.

 ## About SQLite database files